DianeDuroux/ZeroShotAMR/README.md

 This repository contains the code used for the experiments in the paper:

-**_Rapid zero-shot prediction of antimicrobial resistance using enhanced feature representations of MALDI-TOF spectra_**
+**_Generalizable machine learning models for rapid antimicrobial resistance prediction in unseen healthcare settings_**
 by *Diane Duroux, Paul P. Meyer, Giovanni Visonà, and Niko Beerenwinkel*.

 ---